hjp709394/web_tutorial/README.md

    2.2.
 Template
    2.3.
 Create a more complex page
    2.4.
 Restful
    2.5.
-Inter-action
+Reference
    2.6.
-Create more pages
-   2.7.
-Design database
-   2.8.
-Reference
-   2.9.
 Other
  3. Deploy to AWS / Azure
  4. Other topics
    3.1.
 Project structure
-   3.2.
-ORM
+   2.2.
+Design database
    3.3.
+Login
+   3.4.
 Blueprint
-   3.4.
+   3.5.
 Reference
-   3.5.
+   3.6.
 Custom your bootstrap
-   3.6.
+   3.7.
 NPM front-end package managerment
  5. Other frameworks
    4.1.
 ASP.net
    4.2.
 Spring